alopezrivera/mpl_plotter/README.md

 In this section we'll go from the the most basic line plot to a fairly customized version in 2D, and similarly for 3D.
 The line demo scripts can be found in `_demo/scripts/line_demos/`.

+The MPL Plotter workflow is simple by design: the walkthrough below is sufficient to acquaint you with all functionality, for line plots as well as all others.

-Other 2D and 3D plot examples follow in Section 5.
+The base output of all available 2D and 3D plot follow in Section 6.
+By then, you will be able to pick anyone up and do your thing.

 ## `5.1 2D Lines`